weizhining/weizhining.github.io/README.md

 <ul class="ul1">

+<li>In Fall 2024, I am a lecturer for <a href="https://weizhining.github.io/Teaching/math420/math420.html" style="text-decoration: none">Math 420</a>a Introduction to Number Theory and Math 520 Linear Algebra.</li>

 <li>In Spring 2024, I was a lecturer for Math 90 Single Variable Calculus, Part I and Math 100 Single Variable Calculus, Part II.</li>

 <li>In Fall 2023, I was a lecturer for Math 200 Multivariable Calculus (Physics/Engineering).</li>